A Little About Me

 The following summer one of my favorite bible study teachers, Beth Moore, led her blog community through that very study.
 Beth’s teachings were much of what God used in my earlier life to teach and transform me, so when I found out about the blog I pretty much had a MOMENT.
-Speaking engagements, a few books, bible studies and music followed (list here).
+Speaking engagements, a few books, bible studies and music followed (view all of Kelly’s resources here).

 So did a trip down the Amazon in a riverboat.
 As in…the real one in the jungle, people.

 I’d been invited on a riverboat adventure to serve the forgotten people of the jungle.
 My comfortable, western lifestyle and mindset was blown.
 Since then I’ve traveled to the jungle numerous times with an organization called Justice and Mercy International, and I wrote a book about it.
 I sit on the board of JMI—which makes me feel like such an adult—and I’m a proud supporter and participant of their annual jungle pastors’ conference.
 The invitation to be on mission with God, both here and abroad, is one of the greatest joys of my life.

 Today I spend my days studying and teaching the Word of God—the very words that have changed my life.
 I also get to sing and write music, which is such a bonus.
 Other joys include teaching a Bible Study in my home—and serving coffee to the girls in weighty diner mugs (the younger generation must understand this gift).
 I adore community, which naturally means I’m zealous for all things food, cooking and gardening.
 I’ve adapted the southern love of college football.
 I am an ecstatic aunt of five nieces and nephews who say things like, “You’re the best Kelly ever”, even when I don’t feel like it.
 In all things, I delight in the person of Jesus in whom is found the only redemption this world has ever known.
 My joy is to know Him, talk about Him and teach the Word that is all about Him.